euanelrick/Dirty_Data_Project/README.md

 Task 4 is an analysis of popular Halloween candy.

-Task 5 is an analysis of how people scored on a survey which measured how much people align with right wing authoritarian beliefs.
+Task 5 is an analysis of how people scored on a survey which measured how much they align with right wing authoritarian beliefs.

 Each task folder follows the same structure: